 Board and care homes are small, assisted living facilities of 20 or fewer residents living in private or shared rooms.
 Continuing care retirement communities comprise multiple levels of service, including independent housing, assisted living and a skilled nursing facility all on one campus.
 Residents can move into higher care as their needs change.

-2. Consider your loved one’s preferences.
+2. Consider your loved one’s preferences

-Everyone wants to feel like their living situation is in their control, so it’s important to involve your loved one in the decision-making process.
+Everyone wants to feel like their living situation is within their control, so it’s important to involve your loved one in the decision-making process.
 Here are some topics to cover when having an initial conversation about senior living:

-Community size.
+— Community size.
 Would they feel more comfortable in a smaller community where, as the saying goes, everybody knows your name, or would they prefer a larger community?

-Dietary preferences.
+— Dietary preferences.
 Are there any dietary needs or preferences that your loved one feels strongly about?

-Location.
+— Location.
 Are they interested in staying close to family, friends and their current doctors?

 Carefully considering these factors when looking for the right facility can help make the move more welcoming and less stressful for your senior.

-3. Consider your loved one’s care needs.
+3. Consider your loved one’s care needs

-While healthcare providers will help determine the level of care needed for your loved one, the facility will also examine the prospective resident to ensure it can meet his or her needs.
+While health care providers will help determine the level of care needed for your loved one, the facility will also examine the prospective resident to ensure it can meet his or her needs.

 The price tag for senior care varies by type of facility, services required and the facility itself.
-According to the 2023 Genworth cost of care survey, the national monthly average for an assisted living community is $5,350, while a semi-private or private room in a nursing home facility are $8,669 and $9,733, respectively.
+According to the 2023 Genworth cost of care survey, the national monthly average for an assisted living community is $5,350, while a semi-private or private room in a nursing home facility is $8,669 and $9,733, respectively.
 Keep in mind there can be wide variations in costs depending on the community, services offered and geographic location.

 Many people mistakenly believe that Medicare covers long-term care costs, but it does not.
-Original Medicare pays only for skilled care, such as rehabilitation or medical services after an illness or surgery, not custodial care like assistance with daily activities.
+Original Medicare pays on a short-term basis only for skilled care, such as rehabilitation or medical services after an illness or surgery, not custodial care like assistance with daily activities.
 Medicare Advantage plans, offered by private insurance companies, may help with some custodial care costs for a predetermined amount of time; however, the coverage varies significantly between plans and typically does not cover the full amount of a senior care facility.

-An individual’s savings, family contributions, veterans and other government benefits as well as long-term care insurance are all ways to help cover the bill.
+An individual’s savings, family contributions, Medicaid, veterans and other government benefits as well as long-term care insurance are all ways to help cover the bill.
 Speaking to a financial planner early on can help ensure that long-term care needs are met without causing undue financial hardship or stress.

-5. Research facilities that match your preferences, needs and budget.
+5. Research facilities that match your preferences, needs and budget

 Depending on the geographic area, there can be dozens of options.
 AARP recommends using the following sources of information to find senior living facilities in your region:

-LeadingAge.
+— LeadingAge.
 An association of aging-related organizations, LeadingAge has an online Aging Services Directory to search for facilities in your area.

-Argentum.
+— Argentum.
 A trade association for senior living communities, Argentum has an online directory that lets you search by ZIP code.

-Word of mouth.
+— Word of mouth.
 Relatives, friends, neighbors and your loved one’s doctors can be good sources of information.

 U.S. News also offers details of services and patient and family reviews to help you find the best assisted living choice for your loved one.